You are here

 Records Management Advice and Training

-The Archives can advise you in managing your records throughout their lifecyle from creation to destruction or preservation.
+The Archives can advise you in managing your records throughout their lifecycle from creation to destruction or preservation.
 We offer advisory services on any issue in records management.

 The Archives offers free workshops for agency Records Management Officers and other staff.
 Please visit the Archives workshops page to see what sessions are being offered this season.
 The Archives also offers customized, onsite training.